YonatanToker/TO-DO-LIST___Next.JS/README.md

 It is Responsive:
 ![Responsive](./phone.png)
 The web kit I used for this project was: Next.JS, React, TypeScript and CSS.
-The main goal of this project is to practice my React skills with TypeScript & localStorage
+The main goal of this project was to practice my React skills with TypeScript & localStorage